xmlfile1025/civyoahtl.github.io/docs/constitution/treaties.md

 - Signed 7th August 2020
 - Voided 12th October 2020

+## Treaty of Capitum

+Yoahtl signed the [Treaty of Capitum](pathname:///storage/treaties/treaty-of-capitum.pdf) allowing Capitum to join as a homestead.

+- Signed 21st March 2023

 ## Treaty of Exilus

 Yoahtl signed the [Treaty of Exilus](pathname:///storage/treaties/treaty-exilus-incorperation.pdf) allowing Exilus to join as a homestead.